 The real risks to evaluate

 The drawbacks of the ground floor are not imaginary.
-They are real, measurable, and for the most part, manageable.
+They are real, measurable and, for the most part, manageable.

 Every ground floor is a unique case.
 Our property hunters evaluate the specific advantages and risks of each property so that your decision is informed, not emotional.
 Entrust us with your project